ygt-mikekchar/rust-monad-kata/README.md

 to use the seed in the return value from `rand_letter` as the seed in `rand`.

+Note: It will be very tempting to implement this function using `gen_map`, but for now resist that temptation.

 ### Step 10.
 Generator Types

 It would be nice to be able to output pairs of any kind of type.